Edubitz/Edubitz_Website/content/pages/index.md

     background: white
     title: Testimonials
     subtitle: >-
-      Here are the testimonials of studetns who participated in our class.
+      Here are the testimonials of students who participated in our class.
     reviews:
       - author: Eric Widget
         avatar: images/review1.jpg